-The city of Baltimore, Maryland, has 83 speed cameras installed on high traffic roads throughout the city and a recent survey by the company’s owner shows that as many as 5 percent of them are likely malfunctioning.
+Baltimore, Maryland, has 83 speed cameras on busy roads throughout the city.
+A recent survey by the company that owns these cameras shows that about 5 percent might be misbehaving.

 The dozens of speed cameras around the city have resulted in the issuance of more than 900,000 speeding tickets last year.
 The fines for these tickets equated to more than $35 million in revenue for the city making them a heavy hitter when it comes to putting money in city coffers.